 Blend Wine Bar is a lovely spot located in downtown Bozo.
 It’s the perfect spot to have your first toast of your wedding weekend.
 They have a great menu as well as locally-crafted wines.
 In a big beer town, your local guests might enjoy a foray into the grapes.
 It’s a classy spot where you could definitely pull off a slightly more formal dress code if desired.

-Tanglewood is situated in the same building as Nordic Brewing so it has a similar airy, industrial vibe but this spot isn’t a brewery so you don’t have to worry about those pesky laws.
+Tanglewood is situated in the same building as Hachi so it has a similar airy, industrial vibe but this spot isn’t a brewery so you don’t have to worry about those pesky laws.
 They describe their atmosphere as “refined-rustic with a whimsical flair” – so fun!
 There’s something for everyone on the menu, they focus on simple classics done really well.

 Outside of Bozeman